 Pea and Carrot Soup Recipe

 Creamy, vibrant pea and carrot soup made with pureéd vegetables and just a touch of curry powder.
 You guys, it’s just so simple…and so good.
 I mean, who would have thought that a bowl filled with pureed veggies would taste so delicious?

 I will admit I believe much of the creaminess (without any added cream) comes from using a good blender – like this one.
 I can’t explain why or how, but my old blender definitely didn’t make soups feel so fluffy.
 But I’m confident that any solid blender will work just fine.

-In addition to the peas already in the soup, I added fresh cooked peas to the top and a generous scoop of yogurt.
-Yogurt and curry just go together, pretty much always.
-Fresh thyme and cracked black pepper and you’ll have yourself a bowl of warm, comforting happiness.
+In addition to the peas already in the soup, I garnished each bowl with cooked peas and a generous scoop of yogurt.
+Yogurt and curry go together, pretty much always.
+Sprinkle with a little fresh thyme and cracked black pepper, and you’ll have yourself a bowl of warm, comforting happiness.

 - 1 tablespoon olive oil

 - 1 large yellow onion - roughly chopped

 - 1 large head cauliflower - chopped into large florets

 - 8 carrots - peeled and chopped